A blue Audi e-tron model stands between photovoltaic systems

 More details

-One possibility for reducing CO₂ emissions is to close material cycles.
-Audi has set itself the goal of using secondary materials wherever technically feasible, economically justifiable and ecologically sound.
-Recycling loops in in-house production also help to reduce net CO₂ emissions.
-An example of this is the Aluminum Closed Loop project, which was initiated in 2017.
-The aluminum sheet offcuts that are produced in the press shop are sent straight back to the suppliers.
+In the future, Audi plans to increase the proportion of raw material loops and the use of recycled materials in vehicle projects.
+An example of this is the Aluminum Closed Loop, which has been implemented since 2017.
+Aluminum sheet offcuts that are produced in the press shop are sent straight back to the suppliers.
 The suppliers recycle these into aluminum sheets of equal quality, which Audi then uses again in production.
-Compared with production of primary aluminum, the energy requirement is reduced by roughly 95 percent.
-In addition, the “Chain of Custody” certificate awarded by the Aluminium Stewardship Initiative for the Ingolstadt and Neckarsulm sites demonstrates the responsible handling of aluminum.
-In 2023 alone, the Aluminum Closed Loop process as well as other measures delivered net savings in the supply chain of more than 450,000 metric tons of CO₂.
-These measures include the use of CO₂-reduced materials and the use of green electricity in the production of high-voltage battery cells.
+Compared with production of primary aluminum, the energy requirement is reduced by up to 95 percent, with a corresponding reduction in CO₂ emissions.
+Like the press shops in Ingolstadt, Neckarsulm and Győr, the plant at the Münchsmünster site has been part of the Aluminium Closed Loop since 2024.
+In 2024 alone, the Aluminum Closed Loop process as well as other measures delivered net savings in the supply chain of approximately 350,000 metric tons of CO₂e.* These measures include the use of CO₂e*-reduced materials and the use of green electricity in the production of high-voltage battery cells.

 Decarbonization of production